 I began my passion for radio as an SWL back in 1958.
 I got my ham license while at Scottsdale High School back in the early ‘60s (WN7CNP – WA7CNP), and thoroughly enjoyed the tail end of the AM era.
 I also had the honor of being one of the guys who ran phone patches from Barry Goldwater’s place (AFA7UGA/K7UGA) when school was out for the summer.
 After high school I went to work at Motorola Semiconductors working alongside such notables as Roy Hejhall, K7QWR, and Helge Granberg, OH2ZE/K7ES, in the solid state power transistor product development group, and started my studies in engineering at ASU.
 I did Vietnam from ’68-’72 in the Navy as an electronics technician, and returned to Motorola and ASU, funded under the GI Bill.
 Here's a picture of me back in 1966 at the Maricopa County EOC in Phoenix.

 I got married in ’74, and moved to San Diego in late ’76 (career advancement).
 I earned an MBA in ’79, and a Ph.D. in ’87.
 I did the professional ladder climbing routine (not all it’s cracked up to be), eventually landing in the Seattle area as the director of engineering for US West Cellular.
 In ’93 I pulled the ejection seat lever on all of that, and in ’94 I entered Fuller Theological Seminary, got my Masters in Biblical Studies and Theology in ’98, and was ordained in ’99.
 I did some hamming in Israel (4X/N6NR, 4Z85TA), China (BY1QH), and Indonesia (YB0ARN) while on pastoral internships.
-I now serve as a chaplain for the local fire department.
+For 14 years I served as a chaplain for the local fire department.
+I am now a chaplain for the Washington State Patrol and the Department of Fish and Wildlife Police.
 On May 1, 2009 I came back out of retirement to replenish our depleted retirement account after the 2008 financial crisis.
 I worked as a project engineer for ADCOMM Engineering, designing and building public safety communications systems in Washington and Oregon.
 On January 1, 2014 I went back into retirement and finally left the engineering profession for good.